michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 13. And if he shall find it, assuredly I tell you that he rejoiceth in it more than (in) the ninety and nine which wandered not.

-14. So it is not goodAd lit., " The will." before your Father who is in heaven, that one of these little ones should perish.
+14. So it is not good

 15. NOW if thy brother offend against thee, go, and argue (the matter) between thyself and him alone; and if he hear thee, thou hast gained thy brother.